Buying a website is like investing in online real estate.

 Keep in mind that some sellers stop actively marketing their stores when they put it up for sale, and so a drop in traffic and revenue could be due to that (check with the seller).

-Also, since revenue and traffic don’t convey profitability, you should also ensure that you:
+Also, since profit margins can not be verified by Exchange, you should also ensure that you:

 - Verify and understand all traffic sources.
 Make sure you know exactly where traffic is coming from, and if it’s a source that you can replicate after purchasing the store.

 - Confirm financial info, including expenses (inventory and marketing) of the store.
 Make sure you know exactly what they are spending to generate the results they are.

 - Vet their social media accounts.
 Look at the engagement rate to ensure their following is real.
 Don’t take a large following at face value.